 JoAnn Potenziani, Secretary

-Penny Curran, At-Large Director Teacher.
+Penny Curran, At-Large: Teacher.
 Bookkeeper.
 Environmental Coordinator.
 Speaks French.
 Past President, Vice President, Treasurer And recording Secretary of several homeowners associations and PTAS.

 Diane Harris, At-Large: My name is Diane M. Harris and I’ve lived in the CAPA neighborhood for 21 years.
 I have enjoyed being on the CAPA Board from the time I made the very first changes on our CAPA website, to heading the garage sales, acting as a Zone and Block Captain, heading the Streetscape Grant, serving as Vice President, planning our Annual Spring Meetings and now, again, being an at-large Board Member.
 I attended Joliet Public Schools and Joliet Township High School Central Campus.
 I am a graduate of JJC, AA in Liberal Arts and BA of Science in Management from the University of Phoenix.
 I worked in Accounting at City Hall for 5 years and retired from ComEd as a Liability Representative after 32 years.
 Currently, I am a Licensed Insurance Agent and the owner of It is Amazing Boutique Downtown Joliet.
 As a Joliet Public Library Trustee, I enjoy having information at my fingertips just as I enjoy meeting people and problem solving with others on the many boards and member organizations in which I serve.
 However, there’s nothing more satisfying than coming home to my family and two dogs.
 Nothing beats the tree-lined streets, waking up to tranquil moments in the early summer mornings and the site of beautiful older homes throughout the neighborhood of the CAPA District.
 That’s who I am.